adiaz18011/SimpleTweet/README.md

  ----- Part 2 -----

-# Project 4 - *Simple tweeter app*
+# Project 4 - *Simple twitter app*

-**Simple tweeter app** is an android app that allows a user to view his Twitter timeline and post a new tweet.
+**Simple twitter app** is an android app that allows a user to view his Twitter timeline and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: **3** hours spent in total